SARPi Project - Slacking on a Raspberry Pi

 The ICE Tower CPU Cooler for Raspberry Pi 5 from 52pi.com is what the SARPi Project calls "The Real Deal."
 This was our tried and tested cooling solution that never failed or faltered in over 4 years on the Raspberry Pi 4.
 In fact, we're still using the same +4 year old Ice Tower Cooler on the same Raspberry Pi 4 to this day.
 So, should there really be any other option(s) than this in our deliberations for the Raspberry Pi 5?
 NEWSFLASH: There's a little more to consider than the reputation of its namesake on a previous Raspberry Pi model.

-Unbelievably, there is just one small issue, and this has absolutely nothing to do with the Ice Tower CPU Cooler but has everything to do with the Raspberry Pi 5's actively managed fan control settings!
+Unbelievably, at the time of writing this [28 December 2023] there is just one small issue, and this has absolutely nothing to do with the Ice Tower CPU Cooler but has everything to do with the Raspberry Pi 5's actively managed fan control settings!
 Because of this predetermined actively managed fan controller, the Raspberry Pi 5 fan won't activate (or even spin at all) while using the on-board JST PWM fan connector - not until the device reaches at least 50°C.

 SARPi Project muse views ...
 This is somewhat of a disappointment for us at the SARPi Project.
 Firstly, because someone else (i.e. those very smart people at Raspberry Pi Ltd.) are deciding how end-users use their hardware.
 Secondly, because we do not want to be running our SoC at 50°C before the fan kicks into action.
 We want to run our Soc at a lower temperature of around 30-35°C and be able to adjust settings to suit whichever scenario we may be involved in.
 The ICE Tower CPU Cooler might be able to achieve that if the pre-determined fan control setting values weren't set as high as they are, or if we could easily change the presets ourselves.